HwWobbe/WipHww/README.md

 <button onclick="copyToClipboard('cloneCmd')">Copy</button>
 </pre>

+- the preceding works, but not quite as suggested
   - but 2 files still have examples that WORK and a mid (not top ) placement was also found to be working, nut may have been damaged
     - deeper indentation finally made it work.
     - this now allows Cascades
       - will links work in these blocks
         - can HTML anchors be used?